davidpacold/Airia-Powered-Slackbot/README.md

 ## Overview

-This project creates a Slack bot that allows users to send queries to Airia's API through:
+This project creates a Slack bot that allows users to send queries to Airia's API through multiple interaction methods:

+### Basic Interactions
 - Slash commands (`/ask-airia`)
 - Direct messages
 - @mentions in channels

+### Advanced Features
+- Message actions (summarize threads)
+- Global shortcuts (ask from anywhere)
+- Workflow steps (generate responses in workflows)
+- Link unfurling (rich previews for your domains)

 The bot is built on Cloudflare Workers for serverless deployment and reliable performance.

+### Slack App Manifest

+This repository includes a complete [Slack App Manifest](./slack-app-manifest.json) that you can use to quickly configure your Slack app with all the required permissions and features.

 ## Security Notes